l1joseph/IDEA/README.md

 To install IDEA, you need to have Python 3.11 installed on your system.
 You can install IDEA using pip:

 ```
-#implement this after we finalize package details
+#implement this after we finalize package details and publish to PiPy
 # pip install idea

 pip install git+https://github.com/l1joseph/IDEA.git
-# or whatever we go with
 ```

 To run the example notebooks as well as development of this package, you will need a conda environment specific to IDEA.
 We have prodived a yaml file with all the necessary dependencies installed.
 Run the below commands to activate it.